tc39/proposal-decimal/README.md

 + Basic mathematical functions such as `+`, `-`, `*` should be available
 + Sufficient precision for these applications (unclear how high--would require more analysis of applications)
 + Be implementable with adequate performance/memory usage for applications
-+ -0, NaN, infinities may be useful here, rather than exceptions, to continue work in exceptional conditions
++ -0 (minus zero), NaN, and (positive and negative) infinity may be useful here and exposed as such, rather than throwing exceptions, to continue work in exceptional conditions
 + (Please file an issue to mention more requirements)

 Interaction with other systems brings the following requirements: